gvhconnect/go4wd-init_2/content/tech.md

     preheading: Integration of Technology is Core
     heading: Technology remains the key pivot into the future.
     text: >-
       Whether it's in terms of how to communicate more effectively with consumers, add more value to services and / or products, or making it possible to radically scale the scope and reach of the business - deriving practical and near term benefits by levering technology is critical to business productivity and long term differentiation and strategic advantage.
     image_path: /images/bg/Data-Hall+.png
   - _bookshop_name: intro
-    preheading: The Proof will be in the Pudding
+    preheading: The Proof is in the Pudding
+    heading: >-
-    heading: 'Long Term Success will be achieved through a methodical approach '
+      Bottom Line Success will be achieved through a methodical approach
     sections:
       - title: Deliberate Planning and Staged Execution
-        icon: ti-desktop
+        icon: ti-check
         content: >-
-          Analysis, validation, planning, testing, incremental progress and team building are all key elements of what needs to be an explicit, fact based, and methodical approach to creating success..
+          Analysis, validation, planning, testing, incremental progress
+          and team building are all key elements of what needs to be an explicit, fact based, and methodical approach to creating success..
       - title: Management Investment and Decision-Making
-        icon: ti-medall
+        icon: ti-dollar-sign
         content: >-
           Winning. strategies typically come out of rigorous research, careful, measured and validated  identification of risks and opportunities, and the commitment of management to moving forward.
       - title: A Balanced Perspective
-        icon: ti-layers
+        icon: ti-balance-scale
         content: >-
           While the goal is to win in a manner that produces significant gains near term and longer term, longer term success will only be achieved if there's a team that emerges to carry processes and strategies forward.
 ---